Download and Respond to RFQs

 • links.tripmsgs – One or more text messages related to this RFQ.

 • sellerLift – Information about what specific lift the buyer has requested.
-The API supports receiving requests on a specific tail, or on an aircraft type or category (the latter options suitable for floating fleets).
+The The API supports receiving requests on a specific aircraft tail, aircraft type, or aircraft category (the latter options suitable for floating fleets).

 • canceled – If the trip has been canceled by the buyer, this property will be set to true.
 The request cannot be responded to in this state.